-Indeed, taxation policies (e.g., on dividends and capital increases) and government subsidies despite their benefit somehow distort real cost of capital and could have encouraged debt financing and shareholder loans at the expense of equity, especially in selected industries.
+Indeed, taxation policies (e.g., on dividends and capital increases) and government subsidies somehow distort real cost of capital and could have encouraged debt financing and shareholder loans at the expense of equity, especially in selected industries.
 This leads to weak capital bases unsuited for fledgling SMEs looking to grow their businesses.